 In simpler words, the term impressions refers to the number of times that your digital content is viewed on the screen by someone, whether or not it is clicked on.

-They are often associated with online ads or Instagram stories, but they can refer to any digital content (e.g., e-mails or blog articles).
+They are often associated with online ads or Instagram stories, but can refer to any digital content (e.g., e-mails or articles from the blog).
 Basically, every time a user views a specific piece of content, whether it is a post, video, banner, web page, or advertisement, the impression counter increases by one.

 Impression counting is essential for estimating Web advertising costs (in fact, ads are often paid based on this metric), as well as to measure the performance of social media campaigns.